iandmyhand/boilerplates/Jenkins/jenkins-with-github-private-repository-webhook.md

     Enter same passphrase again: [Type enter]
     ```

     + Each project needs different deploy keys.
-If you want to deploy two or more projects, you have to create ssh keys for eash projects.
+If you want to deploy two or more projects, you have to create ssh keys for each projects.

 - Add ssh configuration.
     ```